LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

 IDAS provides the following optional input functions to control the integration of sensitivity-dependent quadrature equations.

-.. c:function:: int IDASetQuadSensErrCon(void * ida_mem, booleantype errconQS)
+.. c:function:: int IDASetQuadSensErrCon(void * ida_mem, sunbooleantype errconQS)

    The function :c:func:`IDASetQuadSensErrCon` specifies whether or not the  quadrature variables are to be used in the local error control mechanism.
 If they are, the user must specify the error tolerances for the quadrature  variables by calling :c:func:`IDAQuadSensSStolerances`,  :c:func:`IDAQuadSensSVtolerances`, or :c:func:`IDAQuadSensEEtolerances`.